 - Tillandsia utriculata v. pringleyi: A decorative species with rather thin, grayish silver leaves in an upright rosette.
 The flower stalk is branched and red to orange or pink, with green.

-Vrieseas: Vrieseas are large bromeliads, and may reach 2 to 3 feet or more tall as houseplants.
+Vrieseas: Vrieseas are large bromeliads, and may reach 2 to 3 feet or taller as houseplants.
 Many have exotically patterned and colorful, spineless foliage.
 Others have solid green, soft leaves.
 They flower in late winter with brightly colored flower spikes that last several months.

 Vrieseas are epiphytes.
 They have shallow root systems and should be kept relatively dry.
 They are much like guzmanias in their cultural needs.
 Give them moderate light, stable warm temperatures, and constantly moist air.
 They may be fed through the leaves with very dilute liquid fertilizer.